|

 complications.
 Preeminent authorities review what is known about mTBI in

-childhood and adolescence — including its biomechanics, pathophysiology, and
+childhood and adolescence—including its biomechanics, pathophysiology, and

-neurological and neurobehavioral outcomes — iand showcase evidence-based clinical
+neurological and neurobehavioral outcomes—and showcase evidence-based clinical

 evaluation tools and management strategies.
 Challenging areas such as